roman-milk/roman-milk.github.io/a-super-heros-slut.md

  * * * * *

  Next: "The Man Just Down The Hall."
-Report_Story #1